The Best Dog Treats

 Whether they’re given during training or simply because yours is the best dog ever, treats are part of living the dog-parent life.
 Unfortunately, many treats are packed with junk that can lead to obesity, diabetes, and other health issues for your pet.
 Nationally recognized veterinarian Dr. Gary Richter, who owns Oakland’s Montclair Veterinary Hospital and Holistic Veterinary Care, explains, “There is no need to buy high-carbohydrate, processed pet treats of any kind.”
 Our top picks all contain whole proteins and are minimally processed to offer treats that are tasty and nutritious.

-Our favorite option is freeze-dried meat treats.
-Dr. Richter says that “dehydrated or freeze-dried meat makes for very, very tasty treats,” and many have just a few calories apiece, making them ideal for frequent use.
+Our favorite option is freeze-dried meat treats, which tend to have fewer fillers or additives than other treat types.
 We particularly loved Stella and Chewy’s Raw Carnivore Crunch Beef Recipe.
-These bite-sized pellets have a texture that’s easier to chew than other freeze-dried finalists, with a healthy blend of meat and organs that our dogs were crazy for — $10 per 3.25-ounce bag.
+These bite-sized pellets have a texture that’s easier to chew than most of our freeze-dried finalists, with a healthy blend of meat and organs that our dogs were crazy for.
+“Dehydrated or freeze-dried meat makes for very, very tasty treats,” Dr. Richter confirmed — $10 per 3.25-ounce bag.

 If your pet prefers the chewier texture of jerky, our top pick is ZiwiPeak Venison Good Dog Treats.
 They lack the added sodium found in most jerkies, and the meat is sustainably sourced from New Zealand, avoiding the contamination concerns that have plagued many low-quality jerky treats — $10 for 3 ounces.